Dana Porter: Career

 Porter entered politics in 1943 winning a seat in the Legislative Assembly of Ontario representing the downtown Toronto riding of St. George in the 1943 provincial election.
 First serving as parliamentary assistant to then Premier George A. Drew, Porter went on to be named Minister of Planning and Development.
-During his fifteen-year career in the Legislature was elected five times, never once losing an election.
+During his fifteen-year career in the legislature, he was elected five times, never once losing an election.

 In 1958, Porter left politics to accept an appointment as Chief Justice of the Ontario Court of Appeal.
 He made a notable ruling in 1964, lifting a ban on the book Fanny Hill.

 Porter was the first chancellor of the University of Waterloo, serving from 1960 to 1966.
 The university's arts library was named the Dana Porter Arts Library following Porter's death in 1967.

 Personal life

 Porter married his wife Dorothy (née Parker) in 1929.
 Together they had two sons - Dana Jr. and Julian. in his spare time he enjoyed gardening, painting and reading, and had an extensive knowledge of Shakespeare.